networktocode/diffsync/docs/source/core_engine/03-store.md

 ## Use the `LocalStore` Backend

-When you initialize the `Diffsync` Adapter class, there is an optional keyed-argument, `internal_storage_engine`, defaulting to the `LocalStore` class.
+When you initialize the `Adapter` class, there is an optional keyed-argument, `internal_storage_engine`, defaulting to the `LocalStore` class.

 ```python
 >> > from diffsync import Adapter